peteroupc/peteroupc.github.io/random.md

 A seemingly random number can be generated from arbitrary data using a _hash function_.

-A _hash function_ is a function that takes an arbitrary input of any size (such as a sequence of bytes or a sequence of characters) and returns an output with a fixed number of bits.
+A _hash function_ is a function that takes an arbitrary input of any size (such as a sequence of bytes or a sequence of characters) and returns an output with a fixed size.
 That output is also known as a _hash code_.
 (By definition, hash functions are deterministic.
-The definition includes a PRNG that takes the input as a seed and outputs a random number<sup>[(4)](#Note4)</sup>.)
+The definition includes a PRNG that takes the input as a seed and outputs a random number of fixed size<sup>[(4)](#Note4)</sup>.)

 A hash code can be used as follows:
 - The hash code can serve as a seed for a PRNG, and the desired random numbers can be generated from that PRNG.
 (See my document on [random number generation methods](https://peteroupc.github.io/randomfunc.html) for techniques.)